kebairia/kvmcli/README.md

       type: SSD
 ```

-You can use the `--info` flag to print the content of the template file in a pretty table:
+You can use the `--info` option to print the content of the template file in a pretty table:
 It uses the default value of `template_name` from the `config.cfg` configuration file